 Weight: 215 lbs (98 kg)

-Enhanced Intellect: Holt is described as having "a natural aptitude for having natural aptitudes;" picking up complicated skills quickly and retaining them, such as performing emergency surgery on teammate Alan Scott after reading about the procedure in a medical text book.
+Child Prodigy/Genius: Holt is known as the third smartest man on earth; Holt is described as having "a natural aptitude for having natural aptitudes;" picking up complicated skills quickly and retaining them, such as performing emergency surgery on teammate Alan Scott after reading about the procedure in a medical text book.
+By the time he was 6 he had already advanced knowledge of theoretical physics, and read/assimilated the works of Bohr, Einstein, Planck and Feynman.
+He was able to learn the theory of time-and space continuum while other kids were struggling with Sesame Street.
 As Holt himself put it, "everyone has a talent...Mine is learning."

-Polymath: Holt is also a polymath who has specialized in multiple fields of medicine, engineering and science.
-He possesses 14 Ph.D's (two of which are in engineering and physics-including assorted doctorates and masters in degrees in:
+Polymath: Holt is a polymath who has specialized in multiple fields.
+He possesses 14 Ph.D's (two of which are in engineering and physics), including assorted doctorates and masters in degrees in:

 - Electrical Engineering